-Laurel River Trail is a 7 mile moderately trafficked out and back trail located near Hot Springs, NC that features a river and is good for all skill levels.
+Laurel River Trail is a 7 mile moderately trafficked out and back trail located near Hot Springs, North Carolina that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Nice hike along a very scenic whitewater rive, ruins and swimming * The map shows that it is in Fairview but it is in the hot springs area - I tried to relocate it closer This is a very nice hike along the Big Laurel River.
 This is an In-out route that will take about 3.5 hours and cover 7 miles.
 You start the trail by heading south and will shortly come to a private residence that is posted "Private" Continue walking on the trail until you resume your hike in the forest.
 The trail is flat and for the most part, tree covered.
 You will notice numerous trees in the process of being "felled" by area Beavers.
 There are quite a few rapids and trout pools along most of the route.
 There are also some excellent camping spots and swimming holes along the way.
 About 3/4 of the way in there are some foundational ruins from the old town of Runion.
 After the ruins stay on the trail until you intersect the rail road tracks and hike back out.